-Any device connected by a Twilio SIM can make and receive Programmable Voice calls.
-This requires the device itself to support PSTN voice calling; PSTN is short for Public Switched Telephone Network, the traditional circuit-switched telephone network.
+A device connected by a Twilio SIM can make and receive Programmable Voice calls provided it supports PSTN voice calling.
+PSTN is short for Public Switched Telephone Network, the traditional circuit-switched telephone network.

-Before you set up your device for voice, the Programmable Wireless SIM used in the device needs to have a SIM Rate Plan that has, at least, Voice selected as an Enabled Service.
+Before you set up your device for voice, the Programmable Wireless SIM used in the device needs to have a Rate Plan that has, at least, Voice selected as an Enabled Service.
 If not, you need to create one.
 See Understanding Rate Plans to learn how to create a Voice-enabled Rate Plan.
 Please note that from October 1, 2021, Programmable Voice will no longer be supported on Programmable Wireless SIMs.

 - Once you have your SIM voice-enabled, you first need to purchase a voice-enabled Twilio phone number.